 The toppings are fresh, the dough is crispy and the menu is unique.
 They also serve Greek pizza, pirogi pizza, jackfruit pizza and dill pickle pizza!

-If you're vegan and looking for a great meal, Rollin' Pizza has an entire menu just for you (everyone goes home happy and full).
+If you're vegan and looking for a great meal, Rollin' Pizza has an entire menu just for you.

 The 2 ft slice is a pizza lover's dream and you need both hand to holds it!
-This behemoth is loaded with hot bubbling cheese and scrumptious marinara.
-You can also order wings, subs, pasta, salads and more.
 Visit the website at rollinpizza.ca.

 For a healthy lunch I recommend Fiesta Empanada.
 These yummy Filipino style empanadas are baked fresh daily (never greasy) and stuffed with spinach and feta, beef, chicken and veggies.
 Visit the website at fiesta-empanada.com

-Pita On The Run is a great place for tasty Mediterranean food.
-The meals are a bit small the chicken is seasoned to perfection!
+Pita On The Run is a great place for tasty Mediterranean take-out.
+The meals are a bit small but the chicken is seasoned to perfection!
 (Address: 7000 McLeod Rd, Unit-3, Niagara Falls)

 More Attractions